Capturing and Keeping Viewer Attention

 Pinterest: Global and Local

-Pinterest asked The Sound to help them explore three new growth markets across Asia.
-Through rich learning about the region’s local cultural nuances and social media landscape, they wanted to carve out value propositions for each market that would help them cement their place in culture through future product innovations and marketing campaigns.Read More
+Pinterest asked us to help them explore and carve out value propositions for three new growth markets across Asia.
+By learning about the region’s local cultural nuances and social media landscape, we could help them cement their place in culture through future product innovations and marketing campaigns.Read More